 Canadian debt loads are currently at record levels of 150% of disposable income last year and dangerously close to the level that preceded the U.S. housing crash.
 Jim Flaherty has already tightened mortgage lending rules, shortened amortization periods and raised minimum down payments over the last three years to help deal with the problem, and has since moved the CMHC, Canada’s largest mortgage insurer, to the watchful eye of OFSI.

 So for now, variable mortgage rate holders should continue to take advantage of record-low interest rates while they last.
-This is the 14th consecutive interest announcement where the Bank of Canada has chosen to stand pat.
+This is the 14th consecutive Bank of Canada interest rate announcement where the Bank has chosen to stand pat.